JULIE GEISSLER YOGA

 A Little About my Yoga Journey

 Everyone who has a daily yoga practice has had a journey into yoga.
 Creating and sustaining a yoga practice is not something that happens overnight.
-It’s something that evolves over time… here are some highlights from my journey to practicing, studying and teaching yoga.
+It’s something that evolves over time… here are some highlights from my journey... practicing, studying and teaching yoga.

-First of all, my path in life was always to be a teacher.
+First, my path in life was to be a teacher.

 That desire to teach was always within me.
 I just didn’t realise that eventually this would lead me to be a yoga teacher.
 I come to this role after 35 wonderful years in the education sector (in the UK and overseas).

-The seed of yoga was planted in my youth, since there was yoga practice in my house.
-However, my personal practice did not start in earnest till my 30s, when I began to practice yoga from books.
-At the time I was living in a corner of the world where there were no yoga teachers, so books were my go-to resource .
-On its own this was not enough, I needed the guidance of a more experienced practitioner, or teacher.
+The seed of yoga was planted in my youth, since there was yoga practice in my home.
+However, my personal practice did not start in earnest till my 30s when I began to practice yoga from books.
+At the time I was living in a corner of the world where there were no yoga teachers, so books were my mainstay.
+I was particularly inspired by the work of Gary Kraftsow (Yoga for Wellness / Yoga for Transformation) and it turns out he was from the lineage of Sri Krishnamacharya - though at the time that did not have any meaning to me.

 Health issues and pain brought me closer to yoga.

 Unfortunately, I suffered a back injury which caused immense pain.
 Alongside medical investigations and physiotherapy treatment, I turned to Mindfulness and Yoga.
-To help manage my pain, I followed an 8-week mindfulness programme and also applied a short physiotherapy routine into my life daily.
-Many of these practices looked like yoga.
 This process helped me to step out of a deeply ingrained pain cycle, and take control of my health.
-Eventually I found more comfort and strength in my back once again.
+Eventually I found more comfort and strength in my body once again.

 New habits came into my life... and stuck.

-I was inspired by the World Health Organisation’s (WHO) vision for a reduction in non-communicable disease through lifestyle factors.
+I was inspired by the World Health Organisation’s (WHO) vision for reduction in non-communicable disease through lifestyle factors.
 I started to change my daily habits… by eating more wholesome foods (less processed food), taking more exercise (walking, running, yoga) and paying attention to sleep habits.
-Over time I reached a healthy BMI for my height (I wasn’t on a diet).

 Life threw up new challenges... so I leaned into my fear.

-Then Covid happened… It was a terrifying time for us all, since we were dealing with the unknown.
-I was physically separated from family, being thousands of miles away from home, and my biggest fear was not seeing family members in person again (fear of loss).
-During the months of lockdown, I decided to focus on what I could control in my life, and that happened to be taking care of my wellness… which happened to include yoga, which I practised every day… and posted on Instagram (my way of letting go of my fears… after all in the face of death, why fear public judgement?)
+Then the Covid era came… It was a terrifying time for us all.
+I was thousands of miles away from home, and my biggest fear was not seeing family again.
+During those months of lockdown, I focused on what I could control in my life, that happened to be taking care of my wellness… This came to include a daily yoga practice, which I posted about on Instagram (my way of letting go of my fears… after all in the face of death, why fear public judgement?)

 I embraced initial Yoga Teacher Training